HaroonW/mycode/README.md

 learning to track my code

 One paragrph of your project description goes here.
 Describe what yor're trying to do.
-What is the puppose of putting this repo
+What is the puppose of putting this repo.
+I want to learn how to version control projects with git.

 ## Getting started